 Kaleb Smith with Nichols, Jackson, Dillard, Hager & Smith, L. L. P., performs the duties of Prosecuting Attorney on a part-time basis for the city.
 The court bailiffs are police officers assigned by the Ovilla Police Department.

-The Court Docket is heard on the last Thursday of each month beginning at 6:00 pm.
+The Court Docket is typically held on the last Thursday of each month beginning at 6:00 pm.
 Trials are held as needed.

 You must make an appearance before the court in one of the following ways: